• Skip to main content

 Instructions

-• Heat the stock until it comes to boil.
+• Heat the stock until it comes to a boil.

-• Meanwhile in a pan heat olive oil.
+• Meanwhile in another pan heat olive oil.

-• Once stock begins to boil, remove from heat and pour it carefully over rice and vermicelli mix.
+• Once the stock begins to boil, remove from the heat and pour it carefully over the rice and vermicelli mix.

 • Stir well.

-• Cover the pan with lid and let it cook on medium low heat for about 15 minutes.
+• Cover the pan with a lid and let it cook on medium-low heat for about 15 minutes.

-• Once rice is cooked and all liquids are evaporated, turn off heat.
+• Once the rice is cooked and all liquids are evaporated, turn off the heat.
 Rest rice undisturbed for 5 minutes covered.
-Resting rice is crucial step, this is when rice will finish it’s cooking.
+Resting rice is a crucial step, this is when rice will finish its cooking.

-• Open lid, gently fluff rice using silicone spatula or fork.
+• Open the lid, and gently fluff the rice using a silicone spatula or fork.

 • Garnish with parsley and serve.